franzbu/EnhancedSpaces.spoon/README.md

 ### Using Mouse Trackpad for Moving and Resizing Windows

 Similar to other operations, at times it can be simpler and faster if you let your keyboard and pointing device cooperate.
-Thus SpaceHammer provides an alternative by enabling the use of a pointing device whenever it has the potential of being beneficial.
+Thus EnhancedSpaces provides an alternative by enabling the use of a pointing device whenever it has the potential of being beneficial.

 #### Manual Moving and Positioning